1951 Major League Baseball season

 The 1951 major league baseball season began on April 16, 1951.
 The regular season ended on October 3, with the New York Giants and New York Yankees as the regular season champions of the National League and American League, respectively.
 The Giants defeated the Brooklyn Dodgers in a regular season best-of-three tiebreaker, for the National League title, after both teams finished their 154-game schedules with identical 96–58 records.
 This was the third regular season tie-breaker, and saw a reversion from the single-game tie-breaker featured in 1948 to the three-game format featured in the 1946 tie-breaker series.
 After splitting the first two games, the stage was set for a decisive third game, won in dramatic fashion on a walk-off home run from the bat of Giant Bobby Thomson, one of the most famous moments in the history of baseball, commemorated as the "Shot Heard 'Round the World" and "The Miracle at Coogan's Bluff".
 The postseason began with Game 1 of the 48th World Series on October 4 and ended with Game 6 on October 10.
 In the sixth iteration of this Subway Series World Series matchup, the Yankees defeated the Giants, four games to two, capturing their 14th championship in franchise history, and their third in a five-run World Series.
 This would be the final Subway Series matchup between the two teams, as the next World Series between the two in would see a relocated Giants franchise in San Francisco, California.

-The 18th Major League Baseball All-Star Game was held on July 10 at Briggs Stadium in Detroit, Michigan, home of the Detroit Tigers.
+The 18th All-Star Game was held on July 10 at Briggs Stadium in Detroit, Michigan, home of the Detroit Tigers.
 The National League won, 8–3.

 On May 1, the Chicago White Sox become the sixth team in professional baseball to break the color line when they fielded future Hall-of-Famer Minnie Miñoso.

 This was Happy Chandler's last season of his 5½-tenure as Commissioner of Baseball, as he resigned on July 15, after team owner voted against renewing his contract which expired in April 1952.
 National League president Ford Frick would be elected as commissioner, officially taking the position September 20, just days before the end of the regular season.